-As directed by the City Council, this Report addresses the proposed annexation of additional non-residential territory to the District for Fiscal Year 2024-2025, consisting of the following development(s) including all the lots, parcels, and subdivisions of land therein and generally described as:
+As directed by the City Council, this Report addresses the proposed annexation of additional residential territory to the District for Fiscal Year 2024-2025, consisting of the following development(s) including all the lots, parcels, and subdivisions of land therein and generally described as:

-PPD 2021-0055: This development consists of one parcel proposed for commercial development on 5.01 acres of land.
-This development is being annexed to the District as Zone 40 and part of Zone L for Fiscal Year 2024-2025 to provide funding for the landscaping and lighting associated with the development.
+PPD 2021-0047: This development consists of sixteen (16) parcels proposed for the development of 429 single-family residential units on 26.68 acres of land.
+This development is being annexed to the District as Zone 44 for Fiscal Year 2024-2025 to provide funding for the landscaping associated with the development.